AIAutomationWeb DevelopmentCloud

 Data privacy: Code is intellectual property.
 Sending it to a third-party API creates a data residency question that legal teams at larger companies are increasingly unwilling to answer loosely.
 A local model generates zero external data exposure.

 Customization: Local models can be fine-tuned on your codebase.
 A model that has seen your internal libraries, naming conventions, and architecture patterns produces better suggestions than a generic cloud model ever will.
-This is the moat that teams building on local AI are quietly developing right now.
+This is the quiet moat that teams building on local AI are developing right now.

 The Practical Barrier: Setup and Maintenance